nikolaydubina/go-instrument/README.md

 $ go build -gcflags="-m -m" ./internal/testdata 2>&1 | grep OneLine
 internal/testdata/basic.go:132:6: cannot inline OneLineTypical: unhandled op DEFER
 ```

-## ADR

-- `2025-05-11` not using commands like `//instrument:exclude` because: in practice this tool is used to instrument everything; there is still mechanism to exclude whole file; there is already automatic detection of instrumented functions. therefore, to simplify not using commands.

 ## Appendix A: Related Work